-- Cash available for distributions may decrease if the Company is required to spend money to correct defects or to make improvements to properties. - Cash available for distributions may decrease if the assets the Company acquires have lower yields than expected. - Federal income tax laws require REITs to distribute at least 90% of their taxable income to stockholders each year.
+- Cash available for distributions may decrease if the Company is required to spend money to correct defects or to make improvements to properties. - Federal income tax laws require REITs to distribute at least 90% of their taxable income to stockholders each year.
 The Company has elected to be treated as a REIT for tax purposes, and this limits the earnings that the Company may retain for corporate growth, such as asset acquisition, development or expansion, and will make the Company more dependent upon additional debt or equity financing than corporations that are not REITs.
 If the Company borrows more funds in the future, more of the Company's operating cash will be needed to make debt payments and cash available for distributions may decrease. - The payment of principal and interest required to service the debt resulting from the Company's policy to use leverage to acquire assets may leave the Company with insufficient cash to pay distributions. - Because the Company has elected to be taxed as a REIT, the Company may pay distributions to the Company's stockholders to comply with the distribution requirements of the Code, and to eliminate, or at least minimize, exposure to federal income taxes and the nondeductible REIT excise tax.
 Differences in timing between the receipt of income and the payment of expenses, and the effect of required debt payments, could require the Company to borrow funds on a short-term basis to meet the distribution requirements that are necessary to achieve the tax benefits associated with qualifying as a REIT.